HBF Positional Statements

 HBF is a keen advocate of MBL, and believes all bookmakers should offer a baseline provision to customers.

-As a result of HBF lobbying, some good progress has been made since August 2018 when the first online bookmaker offered a ‘Guaranteed Bet’.
-At time of writing, HBF is aware of six firms offering some sort of MBL online.
-These are Betfair Sportsbook, BetUK, BetVictor, Paddy Power, Skybet and William Hill.
+As a result of HBF lobbying, some good progress had been made since August 2018 when the first online bookmaker offered a ‘Guaranteed Bet’.
+However of late the MBL facilties being offered have reduced, currently, HBF is aware of the following firms offering some sort of MBL online.
+These are now Betfair Sportsbook, Skybet and William Hill.

 Offline, Coral and Ladbrokes, as well as William Hill, also provide minimum liability guarantees, though the first named pair have thus far failed to extend that provision to online bettors.

 Whilst recognising the challenges presented to bookmakers by automated arbing software and by matched bettors, HBF feels the onus is on bookmakers to find ways to combat those threats to their business.

 Further, HBF does not believe that the fundamentally aspirational nature of betting on horses should be eroded by operational challenges incurred by bookmakers.

 HBF wishes to see a broader provision of MBL in the future, possibly linked to this being a provision of being granted a license, as in other jurisdictions such as Victoria in Australia, and will in parallel begin lobbying for such a provision.

 HBF publishes an annual report of starting prices by course this details tracks where particularly good or poor value is often offered.
 The latest study can be found here.